List of One Life to Live characters introduced in the 2000s: Evangeline Williamson

 Evangeline Williamson is a fictional character on the ABC soap opera, One Life to Live.
 She was portrayed by Renée Elise Goldsberry beginning on February 25, 2003, and she appeared continually until May 18, 2007.
 Goldsberry was nominated for two consecutive Daytime Emmy Awards for Best Supporting Actress for the role in 2006 and 2007.
 She was also nominated for two NAACP Image Awards for Best Actress in a Daytime Drama Series in 2004 and 2007.
 In 2020, Candace Young and Charlie Mason from Soaps She Knows put Evangeline on their list of Daytime's Most Important African-American Characters, calling Goldsberry "the future Tony winner [who] struck one match after another as the Llanview lawyer whose case we never wanted to be closed."
+In 2024, Stephanie Holland from The Root placed Evangeline on her list of the most memorable black characters from American soap operas, writing, "Before she was one of "Hamilton"'s Schuyler sisters, Renée Elise Goldsberry played Evangeline Williamson, Llanview's most badass lawyer.
+She was smart, firect, funny and beautiful.
+Unfortunately, she never got her own love story and always seemed to picking up other characters' scraps.
+When the time came for Goldsberry to move on to Tony-winning stardom, she ended up in a coma and was written off."

 Evangeline arrives in Llanview in 2003 as the attorney for Mitch Laurence and later for Keri Reynolds.
 She soon begins dating R.J.
 Gannon.
 They have a series of spats over Evangeline's focus on her work and her closeness with Police Lieutenant John McBain.
 She and R.J. eventually split after Evangeline and John succumb to passion and make love.
 Evangeline enters into a romantic relationship with John in which they proclaim there are "no strings attached."
 However, Evangeline eventually realizes that she wants more of a commitment.
 She tells John that she loves him, but a conflicted John is unable to reciprocate due to his unresolved feelings for Natalie Buchanan.
 Evangeline breaks things off.